Home » Recipes » Baking » Brownies & Bars » Newfoundland Date Slice Recipe

 1. Set the dates aside to let them cool.

-2. Then using a spoon mix the butter and dry ingredients together to form a crumble.
-Don’t over-mix because if you do you will lose the light and crumbly texture you are going to form and end up with more of a firm crust vs crumble.
-Or if you are up for it you can also mix this up with your hands.
+2. Then use a spoon to mix the butter and dry ingredients together to form a crumble.
+Don’t over-mix because if you do, you will lose the light and crumbly texture you are going to form and end up with more of a firm crust vs crumble.
+Or if you are up for it, you can also mix this up with your hands.
 This is a fun thing for the little ones to help with because they can get their hand dirty and feel part of the fun with little risk of hurting themselves or messing the recipe up.
-Just make sure all hands are washed first of course.
+Just make sure all hands are washed first, of course.
 No need for extra flavor!

-2. Start by lining an 8″ X 8″ dish with parchment paper.
-To help hold the parchment paper down I like to lightly grease my pan first.
-I find it holds the parchment paper in place which helps make it easier to add the filling.
+1. Line an 8″ X 8″ dish with parchment paper.
+To help hold the parchment paper down, I like to lightly grease my pan first.
+I find it holds the parchment paper in place, which helps make it easier to add the filling.

-4. Next, evenly spoon in the filling and again using the back of a spoon spread the filling around evenly and into the corners.
+3. Next, evenly spoon in the filling and again, using the back of a spoon,n spread the filling around evenly and into the corners.

-1. To finish the date slice recipe off, simply top it with the rest of the oatmeal crumble and spread evenly.
-For the topping, though I don’t recommend spreading it with a spoon.
+1. Top it with the rest of the oatmeal crumble and spread evenly.
+For the topping, though, I don’t recommend spreading it with a spoon.
 Instead, crumble over the top and only gently press down to seal it together.
-The goal is to have a crumbly top so if you press down too much you get more of a crust.
-Still press down but only gently so that the top is solid but still a little loose.
+The goal is to have a crumbly top so if you press down too much, you get more of a crust.

 2. Bake the Date squares for 25-30 minutes or until the top begins to turn a light golden brown on the edges.